Kerry launches Vietnam's first private university

 HO CHI MINH CITY U.S. Secretary of State John Kerry on Wednesday launched Vietnam's first privately funded university in what he said marked the next stage of an evolving relationship between the United States and Vietnam.

-The Harvard-affiliated Fulbright University in Ho Chi Minh City, the country's commercial centre, will be the first independent, non-profit university in Vietnam, the White House said in a statement.
+The Harvard-affiliated Fulbright University in Ho Chi Minh City, the country's commercial center, will be the first independent, non-profit university in Vietnam, the White House said in a statement.

 The launch comes at the end of a three-day visit to Vietnam by U.S. President Barack Obama, part of his administration's "pivot" to Asia that emphasizes the importance of the fast-growing region to the United States.